What is endometriosis: causes to recognise

 -

-Chronic pelvic pain , even outside of your period
+Chronic pelvic pain, even outside the cycle

 -